GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message-list-vc-data-source.md

 #### Parameters

-  - vc: The message list requesting the number of messages.
+  - `vc`: The message list requesting the number of messages.

 ### chatMessageListVC(\_:​messageAt:​)